jrya7/pantheon-site-update/README.md

 # pantheon-site-update
 Command line script to update Drupal sites on Pantheon.
 Will check for and apply upstream updates and module updates, then push up to dev, test, and live.
-If you pass the ``--no-check`` flag it will update without prompting you and if you do not pass the flag it will ask about applying updates as well as pausing between pushing to test and live.

 For Drupal 7 and below it will update the modules and database via drush.
 For Drupal 8 and above it will skip module updates in favor of composer based updates.